 - Telemarketer: OK good.
 Well, Jim, the reason for my call today is that we’re manufacturers and suppliers of workwear and clothing and I’m calling to introduce my products to you and to see how we might be of assistance to help you with your staff workwear needs.

 If you want to capture buyer interest, ask yourself what your buyers are likely to be interested in.
 It isn’t difficult.
 Buyers are motivated by things that affect them.
 They are interested in their issues and challenges.
-They are worrying about stuff that keeps them up at night.
-And if you call and interrupt them with the same tired old script, what do you think will happen?
+They are worried about stuff that keeps them up at night.
+And, if you call and interrupt them with the same tired old script, what do you think will happen?

-The best way to do senior-level telemarketing and to keep buyers interested is to not sound like a cold caller.
+The best way to do senior-level telemarketing, and to keep buyers interested, is to not sound like a cold caller.
 It’s hard enough as it is.
 So, increase your chances of telemarketing success by turning your call on its head.
 Don’t think about products, services, and sales.
 Think buyers.
 Think solutions.
 And the opportunities and sales will come to you.

-If you’d like to find out how GSA Business Development can help Generate Growth for your Business or book one of our new business development and marketing strategy workshops, contact us now on 0845 658 8192 or send us an email.
+If you’d like to find out how GSA Business Development can help Generate Growth for your Business, give us a call of use our contact form.